codesis/1dv610_L2/README.md

 If you wish to use and test this code on a public web server, e.g Heroku where this repository is deployed, you need another database than your local mysql.
 In this assignment ClearDB is used as database when working live.
 To setup your own ClearDB and migrate from your local mysql, you could use Sequel Pro.
 More documentation on how to could easily be found within a web search.

 ## How to test
-This assignment can either be tested automatically if you've uploaded it to a public web server, or with its test cases which are presented within the folder Documentation (link).
-The automated test service can be found here http://csquiz.lnu.se:25083/index.php .
+This assignment can either be tested automatically if you've uploaded it to a public web server, or with its test cases which are presented within the folder [*Documentation*](https://github.com/codesis/1dv610_L2/tree/master/Documentation).
+The automated test service can be found [*here*](http://csquiz.lnu.se:25083/index.php "Automated Test Application").